 Panamanians have Columbian and Caribbean influences in their dialect, often pronouncing “ch” as “sh” and “s” (and sometimes “g”) with an “h” sound.
 The country has also developed terms exclusive to the region that volunteers should ask their hosts about upon arriving.

 A highly rated program here is Amigos de las Americas, which is exclusively offered to high school and college students and requires two levels of Spanish speaking classes.
 The program fosters immersion with home stays and promotes environmental protection and community development in rural towns.
 For opportunities to aid in farming and agriculture, consider Global Works, whose program includes snorkeling, surfing, and even dancing.
+If you want to explore the Caribbean while volunteering, consider Jakera, who offer a program that combines language immersion with giving back in Cuba.

 South America’s Spanish-speaking countries serve as prime destinations for immersion.
 English is particularly scarce in poorer areas where volunteering is needed most and the dialects, although there are many, are compatible with the rest of the America’s and often fuse in cities.